CyberDani/Programming-puzzle-pieces/README.md

 ### Latest changes

+- [x] Added some missing descriptions in basic principles (2019.10.25)
 - [x] Apply more redesigns on basic principles (2019.10.21)
 - [x] Explain RAII, start to redesign basic principles (2019.10.07)
 - [x] Add a separate topic "similar projects" to online resources (2019.10.02)